Jumpstart your college education

 What is dual enrollment?

-Dual enrollment enables students (K-12th grade) or adult students in a GED/Adult School high school completion program to take college courses for free!
+Dual enrollment enables students (K-12th grade) or adult students in a GED/Adult School high school completion program to take college courses for free*!
 These courses can be available in person at both Cabrillo campuses, at a high school, and online.
-Get a head start on your higher education goals through dual enrollment!

-Why should you take a dual enrollment class?
+Why should students take dual enrollment classes?

 The benefits of dual enrollment include